0xRat/minidash-public/README.md

 <h1 align="center">
-  Minimal Dashboard
+  minimal dashboard
 </h1>

 a minimal dashboard to track assets in your wallets

-## 🚀 Quick start
+## 🚀 quick start
 `npm install -g gatsby-cli`

 `npm install`

-Values that need to be set in .env.development/.env.production
+values that need to be set in .env.development/.env.production
 ```
 INFURA_PROJECT_ID=
 INFURA_PROJECT_SECRET=